tjwixtrom/modify_WRF_geogrid/README.md

   3. Execute code.
 The output filename should be changed to reflect the WPS geogrid configuration.
   4. Place output file in WRF/WPS directory.
   5. Run metgrid.exe, real.exe, and wrf.exe.
 The model should run without the water body present.

+Acknowledgements

+Resources for this project were donated by the Department of Geography and Meteorology at Valparaiso University

+Important information about what fields needed to be modified came from the following website: http://www.wrfems.info/viewtopic.php?t=141

+Code for copying netCDF variables and dimensions from one file to another in Python came from the following website: http://stackoverflow.com/questions/15141563/python-netcdf-making-a-copy-of-all-variables-and-attributes-but-one